nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 Before beginning development, familiarize yourself with the following documents:

-- [Developer Quickstart](docs/developer/quickstart.md): This guide provides a quick and easy walkthrough of setting up your development environment and executing tasks required when submitting a PR.
+- [Developer Quickstart](docs/developer/quickstart.md): This guide provides a quick and easy walkthrough of setting up your development environment and executing tasks required when submitting a pull request.
 - [Branching and Workflow](docs/developer/branching-and-workflow.md): This document outlines the project's specific branching and workflow practices, including instructions on how to name a branch.
 - [Implement a Feature](docs/developer/implementing-a-feature.md): A step-by-step guide on how to implement a feature or bug.
 - [Testing](docs/developer/testing.md): The project's testing guidelines, includes both unit testing and manual testing procedures.
 This document explains how to write and run unit tests, and how to manually verify changes.
-- [Pull Request Guidelines](docs/developer/pull-request.md): A guide for both PR submitters and reviewers, outlining guidelines and best practices to ensure smooth and efficient PR processes.
+- [Pull Request Guidelines](docs/developer/pull-request.md): A guide for both pull request submitters and reviewers, outlining guidelines and best practices to ensure smooth and efficient pull request processes.

 ## Style Guides